Summary

 =TEXTSPLIT(B3,,",") // returns {"Red";"Blue";"Green"}

-In the second formula, the delimiter (",") appears as the third argument, row_delimiter, and col_delimiter is not provided.
+In the second formula, the row_delimiter is left empty, and the same delimiter (",") appears as col_delimiter.

 Ignoring empty values

-By default, TEXTSPLIT will not ignore empty values in the text, where empty values are defined as two or more consecutive delimiters without a value in between.
-This behavior is controlled by the ignore_empty argument, which defaults to FALSE, as you can see in the worksheet below:
+By default, TEXTSPLIT will include empty values in the text, where empty values are defined as two or more consecutive delimiters without a value in between.
+In practice, this means you will see empty cells in the worksheet when there is no value between delimiters, as you can see in the first formula below:

 TEXTSPLIT example with empty values

-The formula in cell D3 does not include a value for ignore_empty, which defaults to FALSE:
+The formula in cell D3 does not include a value for ignore_empty, so empty values will appear:

 =TEXTSPLIT(B3,",",,TRUE) // ignore empty values